awsdocs/amazon-ec2-user-guide/doc_source/instance-console.md

 **To capture a screenshot using the command line**

 You can use one of the following commands\.
 The returned content is base64\-encoded\.
-For more information about these command line interfaces, see [Accessing Amazon EC2](concepts.md#access-ec2)\.
+For more information about these command line interfaces, see [Access Amazon EC2](concepts.md#access-ec2)\.
 + [get\-console\-screenshot](https://docs.aws.amazon.com/cli/latest/reference/ec2/get-console-screenshot.html) \(AWS CLI\)
 + [GetConsoleScreenshot](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/ApiReference-query-GetConsoleScreenshot.html) \(Amazon EC2 Query API\)